syncfusion-content/maui-docs/MAUI/ListView/loadmore.md

 {% endhighlight %}
 {% endtabs %}

-Download the entire source code from GitHub [here]()
+Download the entire source code from GitHub [here]().

-### How to disable LoadMoreCommand execution when ListView is Empty?
+### How to disable LoadMoreCommand execution when the ListView is Empty?

 You can skip the load more action by checking the underlying collection count in the execute method.